by P. Kendall and E. Shackelton* (9/13)

-- Vent all pressure canners 10 minutes before pressurizing to drive out trapped air.
+- Vent all pressure canners 10 minutes before starting the actual canning processing time.

-- Before tasting, boil all home-canned, low-acid vegetables 10 minutes plus one minute per 1,000 feet.
+- Before tasting or serving, boil all home-canned, low-acid vegetables 10 minutes plus one minute for 1,000 feet.

 Figure 1: Canning jars and lids.

 Pressure canner.
 Make sure your pressure canner has a tight-fitting cover, clean exhaust vent (or petcock) and safety valve, and an accurate pressure gauge.
 There are two types of pressure gauges: weighted and dial gauges.
 Dial gauges need to be checked for accuracy before using but weighted gauges need only to be cleaned before using.
 Check gauges each season before use, more frequently if used often.
 Contact your Colorado State University Extension county office for more information about having your gauge checked.

 Use a pressure canner that holds at least 4 quart jars.
 Smaller pressure canner-saucepans are not recommended for home canning as they heat up and cool down too quickly to ensure adequate heat penetration using the processing schedules specified in this fact sheet.